MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

    ![Screenshot showing Dynamics 365 Remote Assist on a mobile device, in the text chat, highlighting the attachment and image icons.](./media/filesicons.PNG)

-3. Do one of the following:
+3. The technician does one of the following:

-    1. Select the **Attachment** button to select files from the mobile device's file chooser or files app.
+    1. Selects the **Attachment** button to select files from the mobile device's file chooser or files app.

        > [!Note]
        > For iOS, the technician sees the files app.
 On Android, the technician sees a file chooser or a menu to choose an app to use as the file chooser.

-    2. Select the **Image** button to select images from the mobile device's photo gallery or files app.
+    2. Selects the **Image** button to select images from the mobile device's photo gallery or files app.

        > [!Note]
        > For iOS, the technician sees the photos app.
 On Android, sees a photo gallery or a menu to choose an app to use as the picture chooser.

-3. Select up to five files or images at a time to send to the remote collaborator.
+   The technician can select up to five files or images at a time to send to the remote collaborator.
 The technician sees a progress indicator until the files or images are ready to be sent.

    ![Screenshot showing Dynamics 365 Remote Assist on a mobile device, in the text chat, with a file upload in progress as designated by a progress bar.](./media/files_progress.PNG "Upload")